Liam-moore-0504/Pico-Probe-Hackathon-Submission/README.md

 For local inference, use the separate **Configure local Ollama** panel.
 Ollama does not accept an API key or device key.
 See [Ollama setup](docs/OLLAMA_SETUP.md).

-## Live GPT-5.6 competition demo

-This route needs only an OpenAI API key entered through **Settings & API keys**:

-1. Create a new investigation in **Private library** and enter a mathematical research question.
-2. Review and save its **Epistemic contract**.
-3. In **Pipeline editor**, create an OpenAI-only template such as **Geometric Probability Investigation**, or create a blank pipeline and add AI nodes.
-4. Select each AI node and confirm `Provider: openai` and `Model: gpt-5.6`.
-5. Add or retain an adversarial node and a final researcher checkpoint.
-Add SymPy, Lean, Monte Carlo, or Python verification where appropriate.
-6. Save and compile the pipeline.
-7. Open **Run research**, choose the saved pipeline, select **AI-led — live providers with human gates**, and select **Launch governed run**.
-8. At a human checkpoint, enter the requested researcher contribution and resume.
-9. Inspect provider/model provenance and usage in the run, the resulting graph objects, Claim Passport, and Replay.

-Pico Probe checks provider readiness before a live run and explains which credential is missing rather than failing silently.
-A mocked end-to-end regression test covers the same encrypted-BYOK-to-compiled-`gpt-5.6` path without making a billable request; the project owner also completed a real key-backed GPT-5.6 validation.

-### Use another model instead

-The workflow is identical:

-1. Store that provider's key in **Settings & API keys**, or configure Ollama locally.
-2. Open **Pipeline editor**.
-3. Add or select an AI node, choose the provider, and enter a model identifier supported by that provider.
-4. Save and compile the pipeline.
-5. Choose **AI-led** for cloud/local model execution, **Rehearsal** for deterministic fixtures, or **Human-led** to turn AI nodes into researcher checkpoints.

-Different nodes may use different providers.
-The `Independent Route Election + Verification` template shows OpenAI, Anthropic, and Gemini producing separate routes before comparison, SymPy/Lean checks, and final human authority.
-To run that exact template live, configure every provider it references or edit the nodes to providers you have available.

-Environment variables such as `OPENAI_API_KEY` are also supported for a deployment-owned platform key, but UI-managed BYOK is clearer for the local competition demo.
-Never commit a key.

 ## Public and private research libraries

 - **Private library** contains the signed-in researcher's editable investigations.